benders5e/benders5e/airbender.md

 |20th | +5 | +30 ft.  | 1d10 |200/400| 10| 6 | Detachment
 </div>

+### Unarmored Movement
+Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
+This bonus increases when you reach certain levels, as shown in the class table.

 You also learn to use your bending to steer your glider.
 Your flying speed is equal to your ground speed.
 See the Glider description (in the "Equipment" section) for more details about using your glider.

 ### Airbending Forms